electricimp/AzureIoTHub/examples/README.md

 ### Update Device Settings ###

-1. On the **Explorer** page of your application in [IoT Central](https://apps.azureiotcentral.com/), open the device you want to update settings of:
+1. On the **Explorer** page of your application in [IoT Central](https://apps.azureiotcentral.com/), open the device you want to update settings of.

 ![IoT Central Open The Device](./example_imgs/IoTCOpenDevice.png)

-2. Open the **Settings** tab and type the new value in the field you want to update:
+2. Open the **Settings** tab and type the new value in the field you want to update.

 ![IoT Central Update Setting](./example_imgs/IoTCUpdSetting.png)